 Several criminal collectives have been found to target Internet users en-masse with tv licensing renewal and subscription prompts.
 Two are the main methods of distribution of the relevant messages — email notifications and SMS messages.
-In most cases the data about the victims is hijacked from the underground hacker markets and is based on identity theft.
+In most cases, the data about the victims is hijacked from the underground hacker markets and is based on identity theft.
 The criminals who are overseeing the campaign can personalize the messages and make them indistinguishable from possible legitimate messages.
 The only elements that can show the warning signs are the domain name and embedded elements that are not found with the relevant service.
-The official TV licensing website has posted numerous notifications about the scam tactics, an investigation has been started that aims to reduce the risks by eliminating the hacker collectives.
+The official TV Licensing website has posted numerous notifications about the scam tactics, an investigation has been started that aims to reduce the risks by eliminating the hacker collectives.

-One of the disturbing characteristics is that the criminal collective have been able to harvest the mobile phone numbers of the recipients.
+One of the disturbing characteristics is that the criminal collective has been able to harvest the mobile phone numbers of the recipients.
 The SMS messages that are sent out have a high chance of being actioned upon by the targets.
 They will state that a problem has been identified in the processing of their last TV license invoice.
-A link will be offered to a update their information — the accompanying warning will list that this is required in order to avoid a fine.
+A link will be offered to update their information — the accompanying warning will list that this is required in order to avoid a fine.

 The TV Licensing site has posted tips on preventing phishing attacks in this particular case.
-They specifically state that the service will never email victims asking for personal information, bank details or direct payment data.
+They specifically state that the service will never email victims asking for personal information, bank details, or direct payment data.
 Email messages sent by the official service will always include the full name of the recipients.
 The email subject lines can be used to scan for any of the typical ones used in attack campaigns: “Action required”, “Security Alert”, “System Upgrade”, “There is a secure message waiting for you” and others.
 The email addresses from which the warnings are sent should also match with the official domain.

-2019 Phishing Scams #4 — DocuSign Phishing Scam
+2021 Phishing Scams #4 — DocuSign Phishing Scam

 A large-scale DocuSign phishing campaign has been reported both by victims and the company itself.
-According to the released reports and notifications there are several hacking collectives that are orchestrating such attacks.
+According to the released reports and notifications, there are several hacking collectives that are orchestrating such attacks.
 There are two main types of the scam:

 - Email Message — The fake email messages will include a sender that does not originate from the DocuSign service.
 Many of the scam messages will contain attached PDF files — the service specifically states that such documents are sent only after both parties have signed it digitally.
 Other warning signs of the scam messages include generic greetings that and using words that will psychologically coerce the recipients into carrying out certain actions.
 Any use of pop-ups is a sure sign that the message is not legitimate.
 Example scam email subject lines include the following: “You received / got invoice from DocuSign Signature Service / DocuSign Electronic Signature Service / DocuSign Service”.

-2019 Phishing Scams #5 — GoDaddy Email Verification Phishing Messages
+2021 Phishing Scams #5 — GoDaddy Email Verification Phishing Messages

 Several user reports indicate that a new GoDaddy-themed campaign is underway by sending out email messages that pose as being sent by the hosting company.
 They will copy to a large extent the layout and contents of real notifications and instruct the victims into verifying their email addresses by clicking on a link button.
 This will most likely redirect them to a login page requesting their credentials.
-If this is done then the information will directly be transmitted to the hacker operators, consequently they will be able to hijack the GoDaddy accounts.
-The hosting plans are usually ordered through sign-up pages, as an effect of this various crimes can be undertaken — identity theft and financial abuse.
+If this is done then the information will directly be transmitted to the hacker operators, consequently, they will be able to hijack the GoDaddy accounts.
+The hosting plans are usually ordered through sign-up pages, as an effect of these various crimes can be undertaken — identity theft and financial abuse.